medicalwei/marksite/README.markdown

 3. Put your content into `src/[pagename].markdown` using markdown syntax.
 4. Write `"[pagename]" => "Page title",` into `src/info.php`.
 5. run `marksite.php`.
 6. All the magic things happens at `html` directory.
-Hooray!
+Hurray!